-- i. improve community based surveillance,
+- i.
+Improve community based surveillance,

-- ii. improve epidemic response and
+- ii.
+Improve epidemic response and

-- iii. improve monitoring of control and elimination measures and activities
+- iii.
+Improve monitoring of 'control and elimination' measures and activities

-As part of its mandate to manage disasters and developing the capacity of communities to respond effectively to disasters and improve their livelihood, the National Disaster Management Organization (NADMO), through support from the German International Cooperation agency (GIZ) is targeting employees as key actors in pandemic preparedness.
-In Ghana, the Employee Well-being Program (EWP) of GIZ identified three diseases of pandemic importance: cholera, yellow fever and Meningococcal meningitis; and this training manual is aligned with focus of the "Health Module" of the EWP manual.
+As part of its mandate to manage disasters and develop the capacity of communities to respond effectively to disasters and improve their livelihood, the National Disaster Management Organization (NADMO), with support from the German International Cooperation agency (GIZ) is targeting employees as key actors in pandemic preparedness.
+In Ghana, the Employee Well-being Program (EWP) of GIZ identified three diseases of pandemic importance: cholera, yellow fever and Meningococcal meningitis and this training manual is aligned with focus on the "Health Module" of the EWP manual.

-This pandemic preparedness manual will contribute to strengthening key personnel and institutions to pandemic preparedness and business continuity plans in order to ensure increased knowledge and compliance to preventive behaviour among staff as well as control the spread of pandemics in the event of an outbreak.
+This manual will contribute to strengthening key personnel and institutions for pandemic preparedness and business continuity planning in order to ensure increased knowledge and compliance to preventive behaviour among staff as well as control the spread of pandemics in the event of an outbreak.

-Who May Use the Manual?
+Who May Use the Manual

-This manual is designed to be used as a training guide for institutional focal points and peer educators of NADMO and GIZ.
+This manual is designed to be used as a training guide for institutional focal persons and peer / health and safety officers within institutions.
 The focal persons and peer educators will oversee implementation of pandemic preparedness activities at the institutional level and serve as liaison with the health sector and communities they work in.